Search icon

 ArrowUpGrey icon

-Electronic Stability Control (ESC) meaning in cars
+What is Electronic Stability Control (ESC) in Cars?

 Electronic Stability Control (ESC) is an active safety feature in cars that prevents the driver from losing control of the vehicle.
 ESC in cars can help prevent skidding when cornering, braking hard or performing a sudden manoeuvre.
 It automatically applies the brakes on individual wheels and allows the driver to stay in control of the vehicle.
 The system also monitors other factors such as the steering, throttle, and rotation around your car’s vertical axis to detect loss of stability.